jkerdreux-imt/wallplayer/README.md

 # WallPlayer

-Wallplayer is a modern, web-based media player designed for large touch screens and collective spaces.
+WallPlayer is a modern, web-based media player designed for large touch screens and collective spaces.
 It allows you to browse and play videos from a local or network-mounted directory, with a simple, robust, and touch-friendly interface for big screens.

 ## Overview